BDX-town/Mangane/docs/architecture/ARCHITECTURAL_DECISIONS.md

 Definitions and revisions are schema-versioned; disabling publication leaves private local feeds intact where compatible.
 Removal follows the documented purge and tombstone policy.

+## ADR-022 — FediBuzz is an optional client-side broader-discovery source

+Status: Accepted

+Date: 2026-07-29

+Decision: Integrate the advertised FediBuzz aggregate public Mastodon-compatible stream as an optional Phase 23A Custom Feed candidate source through one account-scoped shared browser connection.
+Mangane applies indexed hashtag, author-domain, literal, and semantic rules locally, persists only statuses accepted by at least one feed, deduplicates by canonical ActivityPub object URI, and renders accepted posts through the normal timeline components.

+The first implementation does not follow generated FediBuzz relay actors, expose an ActivityPub inbox, operate a relay service, require Cloudflare Tunnel or ngrok, or add a separate ingestion backend.
+The source advertises live but not historical, resumable, or replayable capability.

+Context: FediBuzz differs from conventional push-only relays by advertising an aggregate public streaming endpoint and by exposing filtered hashtag/instance relay actors.
+Mangane needs broader public discovery for topic-oriented Custom Feeds without turning the PWA into federation infrastructure.
+One aggregate connection can carry statuses originating from many instances observed by FediBuzz; it is not a connection to only mastodon.social or another single origin instance.

+Alternatives considered: connect directly to one large instance; open one connection per feed or hashtag; follow FediBuzz actors through a public Mangane inbox; operate a Mangane relay/ingestion service; omit broader discovery.

+Rationale: A single shared direct stream is the least complex path that broadens candidate coverage while preserving home-server APIs as historical and protocol-authoritative sources.
+Indexed local dispatch avoids per-feed socket fan-out and unnecessary semantic work.

+Consequences and tradeoffs: Coverage depends on what FediBuzz observes and is not the entire Fediverse.
+Collection is not guaranteed while the PWA is closed.
+Direct browser use depends on a successful CORS/event-schema/mobile capability probe.
+Unsupported deployments degrade to account, list, Home, Local, and native hashtag sources.

+Security/privacy impact: FediBuzz is candidate transport, not a moderation or authorization override.
+Subscriber blocks, mutes, domain policy, visibility, and server restrictions remain mandatory.
+Raw aggregate traffic is not persisted.
+All queues, caches, workers, diagnostics, and lifecycle state are bounded and account scoped.

+Migration/rollback: Ship behind an owned feature/capability flag.
+Rollback closes the shared reader, cancels worker work, removes source registrations, purges FediBuzz-only matches according to policy, and retains canonical records that have independent protocol-source provenance.

+## ADR-023 — Durable Streams are a separate optional resumable event phase

+Status: Accepted

+Date: 2026-07-29

+Decision: Add Phase 6A for provider-neutral Durable Streams adoption after Phase 6 foundations.
+Mangane may use an external durable stream authority for approved event families that require ordered replay and offset-based catch-up.
+Application code depends on opaque-offset, account-scoped resumable event contracts rather than a vendor SDK.
+Event effects and the next offset commit in one local transaction, and every consumer retains a canonical snapshot/reset and prior polling/local rollback path.

+Context: PWAs lose ephemeral SSE/WebSocket continuity during suspension, termination, refresh, offline periods, and device changes.
+Durable Streams can improve feed revision delivery, status lifecycle reconciliation, account moves, index journals, long-running jobs, notifications, and other Mangane features, not only FediBuzz or Custom Feeds.
+Durability, however, requires an external producer and retained stream; a browser client cannot make an ephemeral FediBuzz stream durable by itself.

+Alternatives considered: treat direct SSE checkpoints as durable resume; make Durable Streams part of Phase 23A only; adopt one hosted vendor directly in feature code; require all Mangane deployments to run a stream server; rely only on polling forever.

+Rationale: A separate additive phase preserves architectural clarity and allows one narrow, high-value event family to prove authorization, replay, transactionality, reset, retention, mobile performance, and provider exit before broader adoption.

+Consequences and tradeoffs: Durable delivery adds an external authority, producer, retention, authentication, operations, and cost boundary when used.
+It remains optional; cached reading, ordinary protocol polling, local search, and Phase 6 outbox behavior must continue when the provider is disabled or unavailable.

+Security/privacy impact: Producer/admin credentials never enter the PWA.
+Read, append, and administration privileges are separate.
+Private streams require object-level authorization and account/tenant isolation.
+URLs and opaque IDs are not authorization.
+Payloads are minimized, bounded, versioned, and excluded from content-bearing diagnostics.

+Migration/rollback: Provider selection requires a later implementation ADR with conformance, retention, privacy, cost, and exit evidence.
+Each stream class has its own feature flag.
+Rollback cancels readers/producers, preserves committed canonical state, restores the prior polling/snapshot path, and revokes or purges provider-specific credentials and checkpoints according to policy.

 ## ADR template